ohbm/osr2023/emergent.md

 <p>With the spread of open science practices, new ways of collaborating on scientific projects are taking root.
 One of these are international, cross-lab communities that gather around community practices, documentation, and software development.
 While there are great examples of large, stable international collaborations, consortia, and community-developed projects (e.g. BIDS, nipreps, The Touring Way), methods development often happens in smaller projects united by a specialized need.
 This emergent session is dedicated to these smaller realities.

-<p>Note that differently from other emergent sessions, this session is 1h30' long.
+<p>Note that differently from other emergent sessions, this session is 1h30min long.

-<p>Part 1: Physiopy open meeting: physiology community practices
+#### Part 1: Physiopy open meeting: physiology community practices

 <p>Physiopy is a community that develops solutions to improve the use of physiological signals (e.g. respiratory and cardiac related signals) in functional neuroimaging.
 Part of this effort is dedicated to compiling community practices on how to record, clean, and use physiological data.
 Throughout the year, they hold community practice meetings, where they discuss what could be the "best" (or better, the "common") way to deal with physiological data in neuroimaging.
 <p>In this emergent session, they want to invite experts and newbies alike to join one of such meetings, that will be structured as a debate on topics like: